olegromashkan/Proovia_Report/README.md

 # Proovia Report

-This project uses **Next.js** with UnoCSS and a small SQLite database.
+This project uses **Next.js** with UnoCSS and a ClickHouse database.

 ## Development